foxhound-tech-us/terraform-module-template/README.md

 ### Push Terraform Module Action

-> You _must_ configure the Github Action correctly in order to push modules to HCP/TFE
+> You _must_ configure the Github Action correctly in order to push modules to HCP/TFE, or hook-up TFE/HCP tag-based modules.
+If you are using the Tag-based workflow, you don't need to use a separate action to push modules.

 The `.github/workflows/release.yml` file has an action for pushing modules to HCP/TFE.
 This needs to be altered to match your server, as well as the module.